agama-project/agama/doc/auto_storage.md

 }
 ```

-Apart from specifying the main target device, both aliases and search sections can be used wherever
+Apart from specifying the main target device, aliases can be used wherever a device is expected, eg.
-a device is expected, eg. when indicating a special target for a given volume.
+when indicating a special target for a given volume.

 In principle, the list of volumes will have the same format than the existing HTTP API used by
 the UI for calculating the storage proposal.
 That is, if the list is not provided the default